gerardoglzb/pixelang/manual.md

         f = 1.5;
     }

-You can also assign a variable's value to another one, as long as their datatype is compatible.
+You can also assign a variable's value to another one, as long as their data type is compatible.

     program assignments;